embob/cat-age-calculator/README.md

 ## Why?

 I wanted to see how old I would be as a cat using my human age.
-I couldn't find a good calculator out there that works that way round for any human equivalent age.
+I couldn't find a good calculator out there for any human equivalent age.
 So I wrote one...

 ## How to use this module